Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-If it's possible - unfortunately, it seldom is - making reservations at the train operator's own site is ideal as you pay no booking fee (just the reservation fee) & you get a wide choice of seating options, sometimes specific seat selection.
+If it's possible - unfortunately, it seldom is - making reservations at the train operator's own site is ideal as you pay no added booking fee & you get a wide choice of seating options and occasionally seat selection from seat map.

 Unfortunately, most train operator websites don't sell passholder reservations, only normal tickets.
-Eurostar, SNCF (French Railways) & Trenitalia used to sell passholder reservations, all 3 stopped because it was abused by fare-evaders without a pass.
+Eurostar, SNCF (French Railways) & Trenitalia all used to sell passholder reservations, but stopped because it was abused by fare-evaders without a pass.

 -